-Along with three fellow Whisky lovers and Writers, We had a personal tour of the grounds, distillery and on-site facilities which include a shop and lovely cafe.
-Also a beautiful cocktail bar on the first floor.
+Along with three fellow Whisky lovers and Writers, We had a personal tour of the grounds, distillery and on-site facilities, which include a shop and a lovely cafe—also a beautiful cocktail bar on the first floor.

 The water of life flows through Lindores Abbey and touches every element of whisky production there.
-It is the bond that every person working in the family orientated business has which fuels their passion to produce such quality products.
+It is the bond that every person working in the family-orientated business has that fuels their passion to produce such quality products.
 I would say it is the lifeblood of the company.

 It was built with local red sandstone and covered a very large area, the extent of which is still discernible today, although many of the buildings to the South have been destroyed.
 The position for the Abbey would have been chosen because of its plentiful supply of timber and stone and for the swift-running waters of the Pow of Lindores running over the land down to the Tay.

 The monks who arrived at Lindores in 1191 from Kelso on the borders of Scotland to build and populate the monastery were Benedictines from the Order of Tiron, France, or Tironensians.

 Earl David knew and respected these hard-working men, who favoured a practical life within a cloistered environment.
 The Tironensians were masons, distillers, brewers, carpenters, blacksmiths, sculptors, painters, gardeners, beekeepers, farmers and husbandmen, and they all played a part in the work of the Abbey.
 There were probably around thirty monks at any one time, based at Lindores, during the Abbey’s existence.